aarodrigues/blockchain_web_api/README.md

 ### POST

-Create a block with data payload and add to the blockchain.
+Create a block with data payload and add to the blockchain using a key "body".

 ### GET